eul721/itglue-assessment/README.md

 ```
 terraform destroy -var 'vpc-id=<vpc_id>'
 ```
 where <vpc_id> is the id of your VPC w/o brackets.
-This can take some time.
+This can take up to 10 mins as Terraform needs to remove a few gateway resources in vpc.